yasaman997/Multi-Asset-Portfolio-Construction/quantum_assisted_portfolio_construction/README.md

 All three shortlisted portfolios pass the final hard-constraint audit.

-The results show a clear trade-off:
+The comparison highlights a real portfolio trade-off:

-- the **primary classical portfolio** has the highest expected return of the shortlist;
+- the **primary classical portfolio** has the highest expected return in the shortlist;
 - the **strict-warning portfolio** gives up very little expected return while improving modeled volatility and stress behavior, at the cost of higher turnover and trading cost;
 - the **QAOA portfolio** produces a sparse active-rebalance solution with the lowest turnover and modeled trading cost among the three displayed candidates.